Guardiola hails Man City legend Aguero as he bypasses Henry and Shearer | Goal.com

 Guardiola hails Man City legend Aguero as he bypasses Henry and Shearer

-Manchester City manager Pep Guardiola has heralded Sergio Aguero as not just a hero on the field but an ‘incredible person’ off it as the Argentine forward broke two Premier League records on Sunday with a hat-trick against Aston Villa in a 6-1 romp.
+Manchester City manager Pep Guardiola has heralded Sergio Aguero as not just a hero on the field but an ‘incredible person’ off it as the Argentine forward went past two Premier League records on Sunday with a hat-trick against Aston Villa in a 6-1 romp for City.

 Aguero’s treble saw him overtake Alan Shearer with the most hat-tricks in the competitions’ history.
 The former Newcastle United man got 11 in his career, and Aguero now has 12.
 He also went past former Arsenal legend Thierry Henry to become the most prolific foreign player in the Premier League.

-His third goal took him level with Frank Lampard as the fourth-highest scorer since the tournament’s inception in 1992, with 177.
+His third goal took him level with Frank Lampard as the fourth-highest score since to tournament’s inception in 1992, with 177.

 Guardiola spoke to Sky Sports after the game and was asked what it meant for his man to surpass the Gunners hero.